-Recent issues of SSJ have presented original articles on the negotiation of masculinities via the moral problematization of sport, pedagogy, and the moving body and the social impacts of spinal cord injuries.
+Past issues of SSJ have presented original articles on topics that include Nike advertising, national identity, sport for peace and development, obesity and public health, and sport policy.
 The journal also publishes a considerable number of articles that use discourse and textual analysis, and it will continue to publish noteworthy research addressing significant topics in the field.